 In 2006, Luis Saglie conducted the premier of his first opera, El día de la liberación (libretto: Santini) in Vienna, Austria receiving outstanding reviews.
 Heinz Sichrovsky of News Magazine, Austria wrote, “Today, it is a rare thing for opera premiers to be remembered.
 'El día de la liberation' by the Chilean composer Luis Saglie was in every way memorable”.
 The Österreichische Musikzeitschrift, Austria published, “Luis Saglie’s score to 'El día de la liberación' is put together through a brilliant technique lying somewhere between moderate serialism and a free-tonality”.
 Opera composer Jake Heggie comments, “You have a wonderful gift.
 There is a real sense of gesture, motion, character, line, architecture and shape in your opera.
 I love the orchestration and the way you handle the voices”.
 In 2005, Mr. Saglie was awarded the Theodor Körner-Prize for composition which was presented to him by the Austrian President, Dr. Heinz Fischer.
 Also that year, he was a featured composer in the ITG Journal (International Trumpet Guild).
 He received a National Scholarship for Composition from the Federal Chancellery of the Republic of Austria in 2004 and was a featured composer in the International Spanish sender at ORF (Austrian Radio and Television) in 2001.

-As a pedagogue, Luis Saglie has held positions as Head of the Composition Department at the University of Cuenca, Ecuador, Professor of Composition and Music Director of the orchestral program at the National Superior Conservatory of Music in Quito, Ecuador and Professor of Music at the Technical University of Manabí, Ecuador.
-As of 2014, he is active as Professor of Composition at Universidad Mayor in Chile and Profesor of Music at the University of Chile.
+As a pedagogue, Luis Saglie has held positions as Head of the Composition Department at the University of Cuenca, Ecuador, Professor of Composition and Music Director of the orchestral program at the National Superior Conservatory of Music in Quito, Ecuador, Professor of Music at the Technical University of Manabí, Ecuador and Staff Accompanist for the vocal department at Universidad de Chile.
+As of 2014, he is active as Professor of Composition at Universidad Mayor in Chile.